 The Group monitors the adequacy of its capital using ratios established by SAMA.
 These ratios measure capital adequacy by comparing the Group's eligible regulatory capital with its consolidated statement of financial position assets, commitments, and notional amounts of derivatives, at a weighted amount to reflect their relative risk.

-35. Capital adequacy and capital structure disclosures - continued
+35. Capital adequacy - continued

 The following table summarizes the Group's Pillar I RWA, Tier I and Tier II capital, and Capital Adequacy Ratio percentages: